Ward (acting as liquidator of Brady Property Developments Ltd) v Hutt EWHC 77 (Ch)

 ‘The fact that the capacity in which the liability is alleged to arise is or may be different is nothing to the point.
 In both the original and the new claims, the same respondent/defendant is alleged to be personally liable to the applicant.
 Unlike a limited company, a partnership in English law is not a legal person distinct from the persons who are its members.
 A claimant who sues an English partnership sues, and sues only, the persons who at the material time are the partners, that is, are members of the partnership.
 So the legal persons who are alleged to be personally liable in the new claim are the same legal persons as were alleged to be liable in the original one.
 That is quite sufficient to satisfy the criterion of "the same defendant" within rule 38.7(a).’

-Whether permission should or should not be granted or (the other side of the coin, on the facts), whether the claim should be struck out, depended on a test left ‘not entirely clear’ in the law.
-Assistance was drawn from Hague Plant Ltd v Hague EWCA Civ 1609, where the Court of Appeal discussed an analogy with CPR r.38.7, at paragraphs 60 and 61:
+Whether permission should or should not be granted, and so whether the claim should be struck out or not, depends on a test left ‘not entirely clear’ in the law.
+In Ward v Hutt, assistance was drawn from Hague Plant Ltd v Hague EWCA Civ 1609, where the Court of Appeal discussed an analogy with CPR r.38.7, at paragraphs 60 and 61:

 ‘In my judgment there is indeed an analogy between the re-introduction of a claim previously abandoned in the same proceedings and the making of a fresh claim after discontinuance of a similar claim based on the same or substantially the same facts, as is controlled by Part 38.7.
 Both types of conduct, unless closely controlled by the court, tend to undermine the public interest in finality in litigation.
 But Part 38.7 imposes that control not in terms by the requirement to show special circumstances, but rather by the requirement that such fresh proceedings may only be brought with the Court's permission.
 In that respect they equate the bringing of fresh proceedings with the re-introduction of an abandoned claim by amendment, since amendment itself requires the court's permission.
 Beyond that, it seems to me that the rule leaves it to the court to decide whether to grant or refuse permission having regard, as I have said, to the public interest in finality.